 The engineers who designed the XE took full advantage of the plastic’s weight and malleability to make a solid yet lightweight camera.
 It sports organic, slick lines, precise seams, and a comfortable grip all around.
 This is hands-down the best plastic-shelled gadget I’ve ever used.

-A simple yet effective etched grip is extruding to the left of the viewfinder, making an already easy to hold camera feel extra secure in-hand.
+A simple yet effective etched grip extrudes to the viewfinder’s left, making an already easy to hold camera feel extra secure in the hand.
 A backlight exposure compensation switch on the topmost plate adds 1.5 stops of light should you want to photograph your subject with the sun shining towards the lens.
 The switch is designed to reset on the next frame.

-A thin yet remarkably rigid single-stroke black plastic winder fits perfectly in the grove within the body while still allowing for a comfortable grip.
+A thin, unexpectedly rigid single-stroke black plastic winder fits perfectly in the grove within the body while still allowing for a comfortable grip.

 A bright orange shutter button with grip etchings and remote trigger groves is well-balanced and easy to trigger shake-free at slow speeds.
 Next to it, a small arrow points towards the winder when the film needs to be advanced and towards the lens when the camera is ready to shoot.
 Note that the trigger won’t accidentally fire unless the camera is unfolded.